OHI-Science/ohiprep_v2021/globalprep/cw_nutrient_o_chem/plumes/readme.md

  - Type `conda activate py2` in your terminal.
 This will activate this py2 environment and act as your python environment.
  - Install gdal by typing `conda install -c conda-forge gdal` to install gdal in your python environment.
  - Create a folder in your mazu home drive entitled "grassdata" or something of the like.
- - Put an ocean raster into the grass data folder, where places in the ocean are values of 1, and land are values of NA.
-We use "ocean_mask_landnull.tif".
  - Follow the steps outlined below, updating file paths as needed:

  ```